-The problem of Set Cover is a combinatorial optimization problem that frequently shows up in real-world scenarios, typically when you have collections of needs (e.g., tasks, responsibilities, or capabilities) and collections of resources (e.g., employees or machines) and you need to find a minimal set of resources to satisfy your needs.
-In fact, Set Cover generalizes Vertex Cover: in vertex cover, each vertex (i.e., set) covers the adjacent edges (i.e., elements); in set cover, each set can cover an arbitrary set of elements.
+The MIN-SET-COVER is a Combinatorial Optimization Problem (COP) that frequently shows up in real-world scenarios, typically when you have collections of needs (e.g., tasks, responsibilities, or capabilities) and collections of resources (e.g., employees or machines) and you need to find a minimal set of resources to satisfy your needs.
+In fact, MIN-SET-COVER generalizes MIN-VERTEX-COVER that we have seen in the earlier lectures.
+In vertex cover, each vertex (i.e., set) covers the adjacent edges (i.e., elements); in set cover, each set can cover an arbitrary set of elements.

-Unfortunately, Set Cover is NP-hard (i.e., NP-complete as a decision problem).
-As an exercise, prove that Set Cover is NP-hard by reducing another NP-complete problem to Set Cover.
+Unfortunately, MIN-SET-COVER is NP-hard (i.e., NP-complete as a decision problem).
+See Example 2. below to see that MIN-VERTEX-COVER can be reduced to MIN-SET-COVER.